etfrida/taxi/README.md

 The application displays two investment strategies on the same plot:
 - Blue line: Deferred tax strategy with customizable handling fees and inflation-adjusted tax exemptions
 - Red line: Immediate tax strategy with 25% gains tax rate and reduced initial investment (tax paid upfront)

+**In both cases your "Networth" is the total money your left with, _after taxes_, given you're withdrawing the funds at year X.**

 ## Installation